MMK21Hub/slime-hook/readme.md

 ## Documentation

+## Expected environment

+This tool was primarily made as a value-add for my personal Terraria server, but I've tried to make it easy to configure and run for whoever wants to use it.
+If you have any queries or issues, feel free to open an issue on this repository :)

-- This tool is intended to be used with a Terraria server running in a Docker container.
+- Slime Hook is intended to be used with a Terraria server running in a Docker container.
 I've tested it with the [ryshe/terraria](https://registry.hub.docker.com/r/ryshe/terraria/) image.
+- If another tool (like Podman) provides a Docker-compatible API, it should work with that too.
+- Other docker images should also work, as long as they provide log output to stdout.
 - It sends messages when players join/leave using Discord webhooks.
-You'll have to create one in the settings for your prefered Discord channel.
+You'll have to create one in the settings of your prefered Discord channel.

 ### Config file